StanislavLukasov/UENI/README.md

 ## Viewing page in the browser
 Once the server has been started you can view the page by going to http://localhost:3333/

+## Browser testing
+Tested on Safari 8, FireFox 50 & IE 11 using browserstack.com